Derek Jarman

-Biography
+Early life

-Jarman was born at the Royal Victoria Nursing Home in Northwood, Middlesex, England, the son of Elizabeth Evelyn (née Puttock) and Lancelot Elworthy Jarman.
+Jarman was born at the Royal Victoria Nursing Home in Northwood, Middlesex, England, the son of Elizabeth Evelyn (née Puttock) (Note: Elizabeth Puttock's mother, Moselle, a daughter of Isaac Frederic Reuben, had Jewish ancestry) and Lancelot Elworthy Jarman.
 His father was a Royal Air Force officer, born in New Zealand.
+He rose to the rank of air commodore, and his last post before retiring in 1958 was as AOA of RAF Coastal Command.
+In Jarman's early years, the family was itinerant.